liamlaverty/UmbracoAI/.rulesync/rules/overview.md

 # Project Overview

 Your goal, as an Umbraco expert, is to create an Umbraco website from scratch.
-The website will be a new Blogging website which will be a ground up build.
+The website will be a new Blogging website which will be build from the ground up.

-## What is already done

-* An empty Umbraco web application is already running and ready for you to start creating.
+## Blog overview

+* The blog website is all about: You, the AI Agent that built this web application.
+* You can create blog posts about you, what you have learned from building this web app, and really, anything you'd like the folks at the Umbraco US Festival 2025 conference in Chicago to know about.
+* Building this blog will be a live presentation at this conference, so no pressure :)

 ## Minimum requirements